simias/gb-rs/README.md

 * Bubble Ghost
 * Castelian
 * Earthworm Jim
-* Super Mario Land
+* Super Mario Land 1, 2 and 3
+* Pokemon Blue

 Games that are broken somehow:

-* Pokemon Blue: the world map seems accurate but all the models used in battles are completely broken.
 * Space Invaders: the menu works but the actual levels are completely messed up.
-* Super Mario 4: the world map works but the levels are messed up.
+* Super Mario 4: technically playable but lot of visual glitches
 * Bomberman: the intro and menu display correctly but the input doesn't seem to register.